 Denmark, Finland, Iceland, Latvia, Lithuania, Norway, and Sweden are parties to both the 1954 Convention relating to the Status of Stateless people and the 1961 Convention on Reducing Statelessness.

 In general, data on statelessness remains a challenge, given that stateless people often live on the margins of society, are not per definition recognized as citizens, and not all countries have definitions or processes in place for identifying stateless people.
 Nevertheless, UNHCR estimates, based on available data, that more than 325,000 stateless people were living in the Nordic and Baltic countries (2020 figures, including non-citizens in Latvia, and persons with undetermined citizenship in Estonia).

-UNHCR’s Representation for the Nordic and Baltic Countries has in recent years undertaken mappings of statelessness in all Nordic countries with the ambition to raise awareness about statelessness and provide a better understanding of the situation of stateless persons.
+UNHCR’s Representation for the Nordic and Baltic Countries has in recent years undertaken mappings of statelessness in all Nordic and two Baltic countries with the ambition to raise awareness about statelessness and provide a better understanding of the situation of stateless persons.
 In addition, the objective has been to contribute to a continued dialogue with authorities and decision–makers to strengthen the protection of stateless persons and continue the dialogue to reduce and limit statelessness in these countries.